la2050/archive/_projects/2016/spark-connect-convene-collaborate-will-promote-las-culture-of-interconnectedness.md

   be successful.
 Our goal is that these working groups will get people to talk about how to resolve some of the most pressing issues Los Angeles is facing, and continue to meet long after the grant is completed.
+Please explain how you will define and measure success for your project.​: >- The Center for Nonprofit Management aims to: 1) provide networking and collaborative opportunities for nonprofit leaders and social innovators across Los Angeles; and 2) provide peer emotional and professional support by incubating new venture partnerships through small group sessions.

+  We will evaluate the program’s success based on the following:

+  1. The number of participants who have not participated in such a convening before and found it valuable to their operations;

+  2. The number of new collaborations that emerge after the program is completed, and what those collaborations look like; and,

+  3. Qualitative evaluation results that show how the small peer groups helped provide peer support.

+  Specific questions to be asked include:

+  * Did you develop strategic partnerships to advance the work of your organization?

+  * Did you obtain support and wisdom from peers or a network?

+  * Number of organizations and/or innovators who you plan to work with now or in the future

+  * Number of times your small peer group met and schedule of future meetings

+  We will conduct pre and post program surveys before and after the program to determine effectiveness of the large scale convenings and the small group incubator component.
+We will also measure our success in facilitating new partnerships and collaborations between the participants.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/spark-connect-convene-collaborate-will-promote-las-culture-of-interconnectedness/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0699377525741-team90.png
 organization_name: Southern California Center for Nonprofit Management